link00000000/dotfiles-dotbot/README.md

 ./install
 ```

+## Tips

+### Windows hotkeys

+Personally, I like to have my terminal bound to `Win + T`.
+By default, Windows does not have support for custom global hotkeys.
+A workaround is to install [PowerToys](https://github.com/microsoft/PowerToys).
+PowerToys supports remapping certain keyboard hotkeys to others.
+For example, pinning the terminal to the taskbar at location three and mapping `Win + T` to `Win + Shift + 3` will open a new instance of the terminal when `Win + T` is pressed.

 ### Weird glyphs

 Some of the glyphs will be missing when using a regular font.
 This is because some of the fish and vim plugins require a patched [Nerd Font](https://www.nerdfonts.com/) to display correctly.
 Prepatched Nerd Fonts can be downloaded and it is possible to manually patch any font.